Dean Huijsen

-Dean Donny Huijsen Wijsmuller (/nl/; born 14 April 2005) is a professional footballer who plays as a centre-back for club Real Madrid.
+Dean Donny Huijsen Wijsmuller (/es/, /nl/; born 14 April 2005) is a professional footballer who plays as a centre-back for club Real Madrid.
 Born in the Netherlands, he plays for the Spain national team.

 Huijsen made his senior debut for Juventus's reserve team Juventus Next Gen in January 2023, and made his Serie A debut with the first team the following October.
 Following a loan spell at Roma, Huijsen signed for Premier League side Bournemouth in July 2024.
-One year later, he moved to La Liga club Real Madrid.
+One year later in May 2025, he moved to La Liga club Real Madrid.

 Early life

-Huijsen was born in Amsterdam to Macha Wijsmuller and Donny Huijsen.
-Dean's father Donny played for Jong Ajax and had a professional career in the Eredivisie and the Eerste Divisie.
+Huijsen was born in Amsterdam to Donny Huijsen and Macha Wijsmuller.
+Donny played for Jong Ajax and had a professional career in the Eredivisie and the Eerste Divisie.
 Dean can speak Dutch, Spanish, Italian and English.
-The family relocated to Marbella, Andalucía, Spain when he was five years old; he became a Spanish citizen in February 2024.
-Huijsen's idol growing up was the defender Sergio Ramos.
+The family relocated to Marbella, Andalusia, Spain, when he was five years old; he became a Spanish citizen in February 2024.
+Huijsen's idol growing up was Sergio Ramos.